-NCDOT STRATEGIC HIGHWAY CORRIDORS
+STRATEGIC TRANSPORTATION CORRIDORS

-In September 2004, the North Carolina Board of Transportation adopted the Strategic Highway Corridors (SHC) concept as part of the state's Long-Range Statewide Multimodal Transportation Plan.
-The intent of this state program is to enhance transportation, economic development, environmental stewardship throughout the state.
+In 2013, North Carolina Department of Transportation began to update the Strategic Highway Corridors (SHC) Policy.
+The STC identifies critical transportation corridors that are considered vital to the state's transportation plan and strives to enhance transportation, economic development, environmental stewardship throughout the state.
 The Strategic Highway Corridors Vision Plan identifies two corridors in the Goldsboro Urban Area: